-Ohio’s Workforce Investment Act (WIA) Dislocated Worker Program assists laid-off workers to obtain new jobs with comparable wages.
-Addressing the needs of recently laid-off workers helps to minimize the disruption of job transition on their own lives as well as that of their families and communities.
+Ohio’s Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker Program helps laid-off workers obtain new jobs with comparable wages.
+Addressing the needs of these workers helps minimize the disruption of job transition on their own lives as well as that of their families and communities.

 A dislocated worker is any adult 18 years and older who:

 - Has been terminated or laid off, or has received a notice of termination or layoff.

 - Is eligible for, or has exhausted entitlement to unemployment compensation; or has been employed for a duration sufficient to demonstrate attachment to the workforce, but is not eligible for unemployment compensation, and is unlikely to return to a previous industry or occupation; or